RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/README.md

 ## About

 This template builds Drupal 11 using the "Drupal Recommended" Composer project.
 It is pre-configured to use MariaDB and Redis for caching.
-The Drupal installer will skip asking for database credentials as they are already provided.
+The Drupal installer will skip asking for database credentials as they are already provided by the system.

 Drupal is a flexible and extensible PHP-based CMS framework.